gsoules/MkDocs/digital-archive/docs/plugins/mapsalive.md

 It works like this:

 -   A user selects a hotspot on your interactive map by mousing over, clicking, or touching it.
--   The map asks the MapsAlive plugin to get information for that hotspot.
+-   The map asks the MapsAlive plugin to get data, such as image URLs and text, for that hotspot.
--   The plugin gets the information from items in your Omeka database.
+-   The plugin gets the data from items in your Omeka database.
 -   The plugin inserts the data into an HTML [template](/plugins/mapsalive/#templates) that you define.
 -   The plugin sends the HTML back to the map.
 -   The map displays the information about the hotspot the user selected.

 ## Getting started

 Here are the steps for creating an interactive map that displays information from your Omeka items.
-Assuming you are familiar with using MapsAlive, these steps should take about five minutes.
+If you are familiar with using MapsAlive, these steps should take about five minutes.

 1 &ndash; Define a template
 :   On the MapsAlive plugin's [configuration page](/plugins/mapsalive/#configuration-options), define a template.
 The screenshot below shows a template that creates HTML for an Omeka item's title, photo, and a "View this item" link.

     ![configuration](mapsalive-1.jpg)

-    For convenience, here is a template that you can copy/paste:
+<p style="margin:0 0 4px 26px;">For convenience, here is a template that you can copy/paste into the Templates field.</p>
 <div style="margin-left:26px">
 ``` plaintext
 Template: Example1, Identifier, HTML